How to Become a Vegetarian Including What to Eat

 Vegan Pumpkin Donuts

-Enjoy these fluffy Vegan Pumpkin Donuts that are baked, not fried, and coated with cinnamon and pumpkin-spiced sugar.
-They're sure to please!
+Enjoy these fluffy Vegan Pumpkin Cinnamon Sugar donuts that are baked, not fried, and coated with cinnamon and pumpkin spiced sugar.
+Sure to please!

 Vegan Egg Salad